 Today’s web is a giant mess of content presented in different forms — HTML, Flash, videos, streaming audio, interactive games — which makes it very difficult for external services like Google to read websites properly and understand what is on a webpage.

 Structured data is a practice in which you provide specific information in a single standard format across many different websites for the bots/crawlers of search engines to understand.
-You can think of this like the APA citation style you had to follow in school — it’s simply a standardized way of listing details.
+You can think of this like the APA citation you had to follow in school — it’s simply a standardized way of listing details.

 Google uses structured data from a website to enrich the knowledge graph it maintains about a business or person.
 This helps Google understand relevant and important information about a business and allows them to add structured data to the right side of a search result.